Don’t allow yourself to be misled.

 It just means that you don’t meet with a nurse to give blood and urine as part of the application.

-All too often people see the words “no exam” and think it means no health questions.
+People often see the words “no exam” and think it means no health questions.
 That is not the case.

 Common Health Issues Where You Cannot Avoid A Waiting Period